-Work in areas where mathematical modelling and probability are essential skills including Computing, Economics, Finance, Biomedicine and some Engineering.
+Work in areas where mathematical modelling and probability are essential skills including Computing, Science, Economics, Finance, Biomedicine and Engineering.
+Maths Methods (Units 3 & 4) is a pre-requisite for many courses.
+If you are capable in Mathematics you should choose Maths Methods (Units 1 & 2) to preserve your options.